Rags to Riches with Jerry Brazie

 The most difficult part of your journey

-When Jerry was 13 years old, his oldest sister died from an infection in his heart.
+When Jerry was 13 years old, his oldest sister died from an infection in her heart.
 She was only 21 and in many ways, a lot like his Mother.
-Shortly after, he lost his vision in his right eye and nearly lost it in his left eye.
+Shortly after, Jerry lost his vision in his right eye and nearly lost it in his left eye.
 As he turned 15, he had an epiphany after being beaten up and receiving a broken nose.
 Walking home somewhere along the two-mile journey, while holding his nose closed, (no medical insurance), he realized that no one was coming.
 He realized that he was going to be responsible for his future from then on.

 Jerry avoided many of the pitfalls that children coming from poverty experience because of the responsibility he had.
-He witnessed others become pregnant, drink and get into fights while he worked from a young age.
+He witnessed others become pregnant, drink, and get into fights while he worked from a young age.
 The discipline and respect his Mother instilled in him saved him from nearly ending someone’s life in a street fight.
 He went from being a young male out of control to a successful entrepreneur, 100% in control of his emotions.

 The moment in time, you experienced an incredible turnaround: